anshika025/web-manageSubscription/README.md

 * react version: ^17.0.1

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using yarn:

 ```
 $ cd ../web-manageSubscription